kedacore/keda-docs/content/docs/2.8/concepts/scaling-deployments.md

     autoscaling.keda.sh/paused-replicas: "0"
 ```

+The presensce of this annotation will pause autoscaling no matter what number of replicas is provided.
+The above annotation will scale your current workload to 0 replicas and pause autoscaling.
+You can set the value of replicas for an object to be paused at to any arbitary number.
+To enable autoscaling again, simply remove the annotation from the `ScaledObject`definition.

 ### Activating and Scaling thresholds

 There are user cases where the activating value (0-1 and 1-0) is totally different than the scaling value (1-N and N-1).
 KEDA brings support to specify different values for each case: